Pam Crump Shih Tzu

 All Shih Tzu at JiDu De ShenTi are registered with the American Kennel Club (AKC).
 This assures you that the pedigree of the puppy is accurate and that the puppy is pure-bred Shih Tzu.
 No other pet registry in the United States (and there are several) comes close to providing that assurance to the same degree as does AKC.
 AKC requires that all males siring more than 7 litters must have on file with AKC a profile of their DNA.
 This DNA profile enables AKC to detect scientifically if a breeder misidentifies the sire of a litter (upon the later DNA profiling of any one puppy of the litter).
 AKC also regularly conducts on-site inspections of breeders who frequently register litters.
 This inspection program gives added assurance as to the proper record keeping and the general cleanliness of the living conditions of the breeding dogs.
 The inspection even includes testing DNA profiles to verify the correct identity of the parents of a litter.
 This in no way gives any guarantee that the AKC breeders will produce only healthy dogs or that they will be straight forward and honest in their dealings with buyers, but it is certainly better than dealing with a non AKC breeder.

 In December 2006 we passed our first AKC inspection with flying colors.
-We had the same success with our second inspection in August 2010.
+We had the same success with subsequent inspections in August 2010 and August 2013.

 With an AKC registration the buyer has the best possible chance of being able to rely on the pedigree to reflect the true parentage of the puppy.